JeffreyRobertLynch/GlassBox-XAI/README.md

 #### Confusion Matrices - All Models - Test Set
 These are the confusion matrix results of all 3 models on the full test set.
 This calculates the model's correct and incorrect decisions on a pixel level across all images on the full test set.
 This shows model performance on a more granular level.

+With these matrices, we can appreciate the difference in performance between these models.
+By focusing on the errors, false negatives and false positives, we will see a progression of false positives increasing and false negatives decreasing consistently.
+This does not indicate an overall increase of performance, all models are generally accurate and high-performance.
+Rather, each is specialized for different deployment environments with different sensitivities.
+This was achieved by using different custom loss functions for each model.

+##### Model 1 - Dice-Optimized
+~2.5% of pixels in the test set are false positives and ~4.8% are false negatives.
 ![Model 1 - Confusion Matrix](output/cm_model_1_1.png)

+##### Model 2 - Balance-Optimized
+~3.3% of pixels in the test set are false positives and ~4.0% are false negatives.
 ![Model 2 - Confusion Matrix](output/cm_model_2_1.png)

+##### Model 3 - Recall-Optimized
+~5.2% of pixels in the test set are false positives and ~3.0% are false negatives.
 ![Model 3 - Confusion Matrix](output/cm_model_3_1.png)

 ### Interpretability & XAI